 Boston University Medical Center purchases electricity from NSTAR Electric in bulk and redistributes from the existing Power Plant Building to other BUMC Campus buildings.
-This practice will be continued for the New Inpatient Building Phase 1 or other projects until the new Energy Facility is constructed.
-The new Energy Facility will be equipped with a nominal 7.5 MW gas-fired turbine module and serve as the primary electric service power source for the BUMC Campus.
+This practice will be continued for the Moakley Cancer Center Addition, the New Inpatient Building Phase 1 and other projects until the new Energy Facility is constructed.